The 2025 Precision Intent Whitepaper is here

 The Cost of Late Signals: Churn, Renewals, and Missed Expansion

 Signal blindness isn’t just frustrating, it’s expensive.
+Here's how it shows up:

 • Churn: Without early warning signals, accounts slip away without intervention.